AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/SystemUnitClassLibTypeExtensions/New_SystemUnitClass.md

 SystemUnitClassLibTypeExtensions.New_SystemUnitClass Method
 ===========================================================
-AutomationML 2.1 APIAdding a new SystemUnitClass to this SystemUnitClassLib.
+Adding a new SystemUnitClass to this SystemUnitClassLib.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)